 I have been proofreading sales, marketing, engineering and academic papers for 20 years, much of that at Fortune 500 corporations.
 In high school I took the SAT only once (before there was a separate essay to score), taking it cold without any advance preparation or prep classes ahead of time, and scored 740 on the English section, including critical reading and writing-related multiple-choice questions.
 I'd be happy to assist you with any proofreading project you might have.

-My own math SAT score was 760.
+My own math SAT score was 760 when I took it cold with no preparation.
 My SAT Math Level 2 score was 800.
 I'm very good at helping students understand the material tested on the SAT and how to maximize their math test score, and we do a lot of timed practice tests as well as going through solutions together to the problems missed and special techniques to get speedy answers.

-I myself majored in Applied Physics at Caltech, studying advanced math extensively and tutoring middle school and high school students every Saturday.
+I myself majored in Applied Physics at Caltech, studying advanced math extensively and tutoring middle school and high school students every Saturday during 4 years of college.

 In teaching mathematics, I am especially perceptive at determining where a student has a gap in their understanding or a misunderstanding of mathematical concepts or techniques.
 Once I have grasped where the shortfall is, I find a way to explain it in very clear terms, enabling my students to make rapid progress in their understanding and in their capability to work homework problems and take exams.